demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 // ...
 ```

-The `Verify` function from the *BCrypt* library takes care of verifing the password with the hash and returns `true` if there is a match and `false` otherwise.
+The `Verify` function from the *BCrypt* library takes care of verifying the password with the hash and returns `true` if there is a match and `false` otherwise.

-Now we have the required functions for implementing the login function and let's start our implementation of the login function by defining a type for it.
+Now we have the required functions for implementing the login function.

+Let's start our implementation of the login function by defining a type for it.

 ```fsharp
 // FsTweet.Web/Auth.fs